LanceMcCarthy/GoldenClouds/index.md

 * **Night-time Tips**
   *   Keep the screen door shut if you’re on the patio.
 We have excellent, non-toxic pest control on the grounds, but you still don’t want a firefly beep-booping around the house while you’re trying to sleep.
   *   Sunset is absolutely breathtaking, grab a chair on the patio, a drink and watch the pastel color show.
 Use `#GoldenCloudsArenal` and `#NeuvoArenal` hashtags on social.
 Pro-tip: If you’re showering in the front bathroom at this time of day, slide open the window to get the view!
   *   At night, especially right after sunset, bright lights will attract insects.
-I recommend shutting the kitchen door if you have the bar lights/kitchen lights on.
+We recommend keeping the kitchen door closed if you have the bar lights/kitchen lights on.
 This will prevent finding a bunch of insects just outside the door in the morning.

 ## Property Boundary